Direct Measurement of the $^{59}$Cu$(p,\alpha)^{56}$Ni Excitation Function to Constrain the Ni--Cu Cycle Strength and Its Impact on Explosive Nucleosynthesis

-which defines the maximum reduction in the reaction-rate uncertainty that can be achieved through a laboratory measurement \cite{Rauscher_2011_gs_constrain}.
-Here, $f_{\mathrm{SEF}}(T)$ is the stellar enhancement factor and $G_0(T)$ is the nuclear partition function normalized to the ground state.
-The stellar enhancement factor $f_{\mathrm{SEF}}(T)$ was extracted by calculating the ratio of the stellar rate to the ground-state rate derived in this work.
-Using the same TALYS setup, the temperature-dependent partition function $G_0(T)$ was obtained.
-The uncertainty on $f_{\mathrm{SEF}}(T)$ was determined by varying both the level-density models and the number of thermally populated states included in the calculation, and propagated into the final stellar-rate uncertainty.

-In the temperature range covered by our measurement, $2.6 \leq T_{9} \leq 10.5$, the ground-state contribution decreases from $X \simeq 0.75$ at $T_{9} \approx 2.6$ to $X \simeq 0.10$ at $T_{9} \approx 10$.
-This implies that our experiment directly constrains about three quarters of the stellar reaction rate at $T_9 \approx 2.6$, while the remaining contribution originates from reactions on thermally populated excited states and therefore remains model dependent.

-Fig.~\ref{fig:rate} presents the recommended stellar $^{59}$Cu$(p,\alpha)^{56}$Ni reaction rate from this work together with the currently adopted REACLIB rate based on NON\textendash SMOKER calculations~\cite{ths8} over the temperature range $T_9 = 0.1$–10.
-The tabulated stellar reaction rate with upper and lower uncertainty bounds are provided in Ref.~\cite{LopezSaavedra_Supplemental}.
-The REACLIB rates have been widely used in sensitivity studies~\cite{Parikh_2008,Cyburt_2016,Meisel_2019}; therefore, we focus the present discussion on a comparison with REACLIB.
-A more extended analysis will be provided in Ref.~\cite{LopezSaavedra_Supplemental}.
+Fig.~\ref{fig:rate} presents the recommended stellar $^{59}$Cu$(p,\alpha)^{56}$Ni reaction rate from this work, together with the rate from Ref.~\cite{Bhathi25} and the REACLIB rate based on NON\textendash SMOKER calculations~\cite{ths8}, over $T_9 = 0.2$--10.
+Because the REACLIB rates are widely used in sensitivity studies \cite{Parikh_2008,Cyburt_2016,Meisel_2019}, we focus the discussion on a comparison with REACLIB; the tabulated rate with uncertainty bounds and a more extended analysis are given in Ref.~\cite{LopezSaavedra_Supplemental}.

-The bottom panel of Fig.~\ref{fig:rate} shows the log of the ratio of the stellar $^{59}$Cu$(p,\alpha)^{56}$Ni reaction rate derived in this work to the REACLIB rate.
-At low temperatures the new rate is suppressed by more than an order of magnitude relative to REACLIB.
-The ratio gradually increases with temperature, exceeding unity only above $T_9 \approx 4.55$ mainly due to a visible dip in the REACLIB parametrization, and falls below unity again at $T_9 \gtrsim 9$.
-Overall, at temperatures relevant to XRBs and the $\nu p$-process, the $^{59}$Cu(p,$\alpha$)$^{56}$Ni reaction rate obtained in this work is systematically lower than the NON-SMOKER prediction widely used in astrophysical models and also below the recent REACLIB scaled by 0.49, as suggested in Ref.~\cite{Bhathi25}, indicating a significantly reduced efficiency of the $(p,\alpha)$ channel.
+The bottom panel of Fig.~2 shows the stellar $^{59}$Cu$(p,\alpha)^{56}$Ni rates from this work and Ref.~\cite{Bhathi25}, relative to REACLIB.
+At low temperatures, our rate is suppressed by more than an order of magnitude.
+At XRB and $\nu p$-process temperatures, it remains lower than that of Ref.~\cite{Bhathi25} by a factor of about $2$--$4$, implying a substantially weaker $(p,\alpha)$ channel.
+This difference reflects the $\alpha$-OMP adopted in Ref.~\cite{Bhathi25}, which is not supported by the present data.